 A radically new way to learn about individuals in emotional and cultural contexts.

-RCML learns from the relationships between signals, not by fitting a predetermined model.
-Unlike traditional machine learning, RCML builds many internally consistent views of the world and associates scientific meaning to the relationships it discovers.
+RCai learns from the relationships between signals, not by fitting a predetermined model.
+Unlike traditional machine learning, RCai builds many internally consistent views of the world and associates scientific meaning to the relationships it discovers.
 We don’t need to impose meaning; we let the signals speak for themselves.

 Our vector run-time cycle uses a computationally efficient clustering algorithm to run on the edge device itself.
-This allows RCML to be faster and more secure, decentralized and personalized.
+This allows RCai to be faster and more secure, decentralized and personalized.

 How It Works